flaith-nycd/birthdays-reminder/README.md

     ![Create a user](http://img.sotfall.com/laravel/birthday/img%2306.png)

-* If you don't remember the year, you can avoid it
+* If you don't remember the year (and the email), you can avoid it

     ![Create a user](http://img.sotfall.com/laravel/birthday/img%2307.png)